webvirtcloud/webvirtcompute/README.md

 ```
 ### Configuration ###

 WebVirtCompute uses a configuration file to set up the daemon.
 The default configuration file is located at `/etc/webvirtcompute/webvirtcompute.ini`.
 You need to change default `token` variable.
+You can generate token with `openssl rand -hex 32` command.

 ## Build ##
 ```bash